rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 -	**sys.dm\_tran\_version\_store\_space\_usage** enables you to see the impact on version store usage, grouped by each database.
-As a result, you can use this to profile your workload in a test environment (before and after the change) and to monitor the impact over time – even if other databases are also using version store.
+As a result, you can use this to profile your workload in a test environment (before and after the change) and to monitor the impact over time–even if other databases are also using version store.
 -	**sys.dm\_db\_log\_info** exposes virtual log file (VLF) information to monitor, alert, and avert potential transaction log issues.